Lego Mindstorms: Launch

 Promotion of Lego Mindstorms NXT was largely word-of-mouth based, because the company was in the middle of a financial crisis and did not have enough money for a large marketing campaign.
 Mindstorms NXT was unveiled in January 2006 at the 2006 Consumer Electronics Show.
 At the show, Lego requested applications for a beta-testing phase, where 100 users, known as Mindstoms Community Partners (MCP)s would receive NXT kits at a discounted price months before launch.
 The intention of the MCP program was to build support for the product prior to launch, and receive feedback on the near-final kit.
 Fans involved in the MCP program provided a significant amount of PR for the set upon launch, such as alternate models, finished book drafts, and web content like blog posts.
 News outlets like Wired and CNN also provided free publicity for Mindstorms NXT by reporting on the inclusion of fans in its development process.
 The launch of Mindstorms NXT, measured in airtime hours, web content and magazine pages; generated more public interest than the entire company had previously accumulated in its entire lifetime.

 Lego Mindstorms NXT (Product no. 8527) was released August 1 of 2006. $30 million worth of kits were sold in the first year.

 Lego Mindstorms NXT 2.0

-The Lego Mindstorms NXT 2.0 was launched on 5 August 2009.
+The Lego Mindstorms NXT 2.0 (product no. 8547) was launched on 5 August 2009.
 It contains 619 pieces and four sensors; two touch sensors, a new light sensor that added a color sensor, and an ultrasonic distance sensor.
 The NXT 2.0 uses Floating Point operations whereas earlier versions use Integer operation.
 The kit costs around US$280.